 - Frozen or stuffed chew items

-Retrievers & Sporting Breeds
+Retrievers and Sporting Breeds

 Instinct: Searching, carrying, soft-mouth retrieving, endurance